-Sometimes, a mild substance like Calendula officinalis or Plantago majus or Hypericum perfoliatum might be used in herbal tincture to heal an external injury like avulsion (Calendula), abrasion (Plantago) or a painful burn (Hypericum).
-These tinctures are diluted in water so that the high alcohol content doesn't cause pain.
+Sometimes, we might use a mild substance like Calendula officinalis or Plantago majus or Hypericum perfoliatum in herbal tincture to heal an external injury like avulsion (Calendula), abrasion (Plantago) or a painful burn (Hypericum).

-Because homeopaths use such a wide variety of mineral, plant and animal substances to make remedies, people often wonder what it is that makes these things "homeopathic.
+Homeopaths use such a wide variety of mineral, plant and animal substances to make remedies.
+And we use those remedies in all sorts of preparations, liquid, pellet and salve.
+So, people often wonder what it is exactly that makes these things “homeopathic.”

-We say a substance is "homeopathic" to your illness if that substance might cause your disease state in a healthy person (if taken in large doses).
-This is an example of the homeopathic law of similars, or "like cures like."
-The homeopath chooses a remedial substance that produces symptoms most "similar" to your own.
+We call this the homeopathic law of similars, which states that “like cures like.”
+The homeopath chooses a remedial substance that produces symptoms most “similar” to your own.

 To create potentized remedies, we prepare the substance by grinding extensively and progressively for three hours, then diluting repeatedly in small increments, each time applying pressure to the solution (succussing) before diluting it again.